 Take the most recent step of this process seriously.

 Right, now you can use any type of edible oil to season the Dutch oven with several light coats.
 When you apply one coat, you will put the Dutch oven back into the grill, at about 350 degrees for the greater part of two hours.

-Oil for seasoning Dutch ovens – great article I wrote here
+Oil for seasoning Dutch ovens is a great article I wrote here